pankajthapa7/kasparro-ai-agentic-content-generation-system-pankajthapa/docs/projectdocumentation.md

 ## System Design
 The system is designed using independent agents with clear input and output boundaries.
+This project is designed as a modular, agent-based automation system that converts structured product data into multiple machine-readable content pages.
+The focus of the design is clear separation of responsibilities, reusability, and extensibility.

+High-Level Flow

+The system follows a step-by-step pipeline:

+Raw Product Data
+→ Product Parser Agent
+→ Question Generation Agent
+→ Content Logic Agent
+→ Template Engine
+→ Page Assembly Agent
+→ JSON Outputs

+Each step is handled by a dedicated agent with a single responsibility.

 ### Main Components
 - **ProductParserAgent**